SonamShukla10/ItemCatalog/README.md

 # How to start (Set Up):::::::::
  *****************
-Install Vagrant and VirtualBox
+Install Vagrant and VirtualBox.

-Clone the fullstack-nanodegree-vm
+Clone the fullstack-nanodegree-vm.

-Launch the Vagrant VM (vagrant up)
+Launch the Vagrant VM (vagrant up).

 Write Flask application locally in the vagrant/catalog directory (which will automatically be synced to /vagrant/catalog within the VM).

+Run application within the VM (python db_setup.py) to connect database.

+Then within the VM (python lotsofitems.py).

-Run application within the VM (python /vagrant/catalog/item.py) Access and test your application by visiting http://localhost:8000 locally
+Run application within the VM (python item.py).

+Access and test your application by visiting http://localhost:8000 locally .